mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 25 October 2025

-- The average temperature today is 6.94˚C,
+- The average temperature today is 7.48˚C,
-- With highs of 7.77˚C and lows of 6.49˚C,
+- With highs of 8.32˚C and lows of 7.04˚C,
-- It may feel like 6.36˚C with broken clouds
+- It may feel like 6.97˚C with overcast clouds
 - The wind speed is 1.34m/s and visibility is 10000m
 - The pressure is 999hPa and humidity is 93%
 - The sun will rise at 06:50 and set at 16:54